ycm-core/YouCompleteMe/README.md

 files) and searches them when you type (identifiers are put into per-filetype groups).

 There are also several semantic engines in YCM.
-There's a libclang-based completer that provides semantic completion for C-family languages.
+There are libclang-based and clangd-based completers that provide semantic completion for C-family languages.
 There's a Jedi-based completer for semantic completion for Python.
 There's also an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions when no native completer exists for that language in YCM.